 What are the top skills employers look for in healthcare degree graduates in Columbia?

-Employers in Columbia, MO, highly value healthcare degree graduates who demonstrate strong clinical knowledge and critical thinking skills.
-According to the Missouri Economic Research and Information Center, healthcare occupations are growing steadily, emphasizing the importance of adaptability in a fast-evolving industry.
+Employers in Columbia, MO, value healthcare degree graduates who demonstrate strong communication and critical thinking skills.
+Clear communication is essential for interacting with patients and healthcare teams effectively.
+According to the Missouri Hospital Association, teamwork and adaptability are among the top traits sought in new hires.

 How to find internships in Columbia relevant to a healthcare degree?